How to Increase Interface Contrast in macOS Monterey, Big Sur, Catalina, Mojave, Sierra, El Capitan, Yosemite

 The revised interface in modern MacOS versions including macOS Monterey, macOS Big Sur, MacOS Catalina, macOS Mojave, High Sierra, Sierra, OS X El Capitan, and OS X Yosemite makes heavy use of transparencies, flatness, white space, smaller and narrow fonts, and a dramatic lack of contrast with neutral shades of grey used for most text and many onscreen elements.
 Combined with the new system font choice of San Francisco or Helvetica Neue (the same font from iOS), the overall look of modern Mac OS is beautifully fancy on Macs with Retina displays, but the ensemble doesn’t always look so great on Macs with normal screens, where the thinness and lack of contrast just ends up looking blurry.
 Additionally, some users find the Mac interfaces lack of contrast to be challenging to read and interpret.

 If you find the newly redesigned interface of MacOS from OS X Yosemite onward to be challenging to read or use, lacking distinction between onscreen elements, or just otherwise distracting, there is a settings choice that improves usability significantly.
 The result is greatly improved contrast in the user interface, it’s a little retro System 7-ish (for those longtime Mac users this could be a good thing), but the improvements to readability and distinction of interface elements make that a worthwhile endeavor for some users who find the Yosemite interface to be difficult otherwise.
 As already mentioned, this is really most useful for users without Retina displays since that’s typically where Yosemite doesn’t look as refined, though of course users with a retina Mac may find the enhanced contrast feature to be an improvement as well.

-Increase Contrast of Screen Text, UI Elements, & Disable Transparent Effects
+How to Increase Contrast of Screen Text, UI Elements, & Disable Transparent Effects on Mac

 Note that by increasing the contrast you will also disable the translucent screen effects from menu bars and windows.